DeBraid/bitcoin-notes/crypto-research-notes.md

 ## Innovation Commons

-Compared to the walled garden that is a server, E is a common platform.
-Servers are cumbersome and make interoperability difficult.
-Creates privacy, security, and authenticity issues.
+Compared to the walled garden that is a server, E is an open, common platform.

+> Ethereum is worlds first decentralized computer.

+Servers, by contrast, are cumbersome and make interoperability difficult.
+They create privacy, security, and authenticity issues.

 # History of Cryptography